Gorenstein-projective modules over short local algebras

 If $A$ is a self-injective short algebra with $e = 1$, then either $a = 0$ or $a = 1$.
 In both cases, $A$ is uniserial, thus its module category is well understood.

-It may be of interest to draw the four relevant pictures in case $e = a = 1$, so that one may compare them with the pictures for $e\ge 2$ exhibited above.
-Note that the last three categories live (again) on a cylinder.
-For a unified presentation, we also show $\mod K(1)$ as embedded into a cylinder --- a rather unusal display of a single triangle.
+It may be of interest to draw the four relevant pictures in the case $e = a = 1$, so that one may compare them with the pictures for $e\ge 2$ exhibited above.
+Note that the last three categories shown below (the categories $\mod L(1), \ \mod A,$ and $\underline{\mod}\, A$) live (again) on a cylinder.
+For a unified presentation, we also show $\mod K(1)$ as embedded into a cylinder --- a rather unusual display of a single triangle.
 Always, the dashed vertical lines are lines which have to be identified.
+The indecomposable representation of $K(1)$ of length 2 is denoted by $I$.
+Of course, if $A$ is a short local algebra of Hilbert type $(1,1),$ then $J = \rad A = \pi I.$

 {\bf A.5.
-Extensions of modules over self-injective algebras.}
+Extensions of modules over self-injective algebras}

 In the following proposition, the first assertion is due to Hoshino [Ho1, Theorem 3.4].